 Fisherman's cottage.
 Two bedrooms: 2 x Double.
 Sitting area.
 Kitchen/dining area.
 Utility room with iron and ironing board.
 Family bathroom with bath, shower (over), wash-hand basin, w.c., and heated towel rail.
 Courtyard.

 Gas central heating.

-Fridge/freezer, washing maching, tumble dryer, electric oven, four-ring electric hob, toaster, kettle.
+Fridge/freezer, washing machine, tumble dryer, electric oven, four-ring gas hob, toaster, kettle.

 TV, DVD, Music system.